ryseymour/ryseymour.github.io/projects/project-4.md

   - Unity
   - Platformer
   - Biology
-summary: Tater is a kid's 3D platformer game where players must collect a seed, water and sun to grow flowers that will allow the player to reach different parts of a level.
+summary: Tater is a children's 3D platformer game where players must collect a seed, water and sun to grow flowers that will allow the player to reach different parts of a level.
 ---

 <div class="ui large rounded images">